skeyby/roundcube-dbmail/README.md

 rcube_dmail is a _storage plugin_ for roundcube webmail (http://roundcube.net), intended to directly hook roundcube into dbmail (http://dbmail.org/) database.

-the plugin is a pretty rough proof of concept right now, and is not intended (yet) for real usage. it's currently functionalities are:
-* Login
-* Folder listing
-* Messages listing
-* Message retrival

-Missing functionalities, currently under development, are:
-* Searching functions
-* Message writing
+Current release of the plugin implement all the basic functionalities of RoundCube.

+Currently everything work but thread-view.

 The plugin is currently only tested with **MySQL**, but plans include support for postgre and other.

-any help is greatly welcome :-)
+Any help is greatly welcome :-)

 ---
 ## Installation